eszopiclone (Oral route)Pronunciation

 Take eszopiclone just before going to bed, when you are ready to go to sleep. eszopiclone works very quickly to put you to sleep.

 Do not take eszopiclone when your schedule does not permit you to get a full night's sleep (8 hours).
-If you must wake up before this, you may continue to feel drowsy and may experience memory problems, because the effects of the medicine have not had time to wear off.
+If you must wake up before this, you may continue to feel drowsy and have memory problems.

 Swallow the tablet whole.
 Do not break, crush, or chew it.

-You should not take eszopiclone with or immediately after a high-fat meal or a heavy meal.
+Do not take eszopiclone with or immediately after a heavy, high-fat meal.

 The dose of eszopiclone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of eszopiclone.
 If your dose is different, do not change it unless your doctor tells you to do so.